 The MOD-S transponder provides address, ident or squawk, latitude, altitude, nationality, speed, longitude, track, and heading information of aircraft.
 The MOD-S transponder on the aircraft receives location data from the GNSS (Global Navigation Satellite System) then forwards them to the ADS-B receiver.

 A low noise amplifier (LNA) constitutes the ADS-B receiver system.
 LNA is used to amplify a signal with a small, fixed noise value.
-Parameters that need to be considered in designing the LNA are stability, gain, bandwidth, noise figure, return of loss, and VSWR.
+Parameters that need to be considered in designing the LNA are stability, gain, bandwidth, noise figure, return of loss, and voltage standing wave ratio (VSWR).

-The current trends of LNA research is to use the right IMC L input matching circuit as the Pi matching circuit and the left IMC L filter output matching circuit to the T matching circuit.
+The current trend of LNA research is to use the right impedance matching circuit (IMC) L input matching circuit as the Pi matching circuit and the left IMC L filter output matching circuit to the T matching circuit.

 A study of LNA design for the worldwide interoperability for microwave access (WIMAX) applications using 2.3 GHz radio-frequency with 0.35 um technology, that consumes a power of 1.656 mW at a supply voltage of 3.3 V [8].
 Another study has attained perfect impedance match across the tuning range and has a stable operation of LNA design, which uses an inductively degenerated common source cascade amplifier to design the amplification stage, has attained a continuously tunable LNA design with a tuning range frequency from 2.2 to 2.8 GHz [9].
 A proposed designed LNA was also applied for amplifying the weak signal at the front end of the receiver using PHEMT and GaAsFET in the geostationary satellite receiver system [10].
 Research related to the implementation of LNA in the medical field was also carried out [11], which low noise operational amplifier dedicated to implantable biomedical applications is introduced using EKV Model to set the bias currents of the transistors.
 An LNA design has also been applied to the RF front-end receiver of a 2.45-GHz wireless communication system for IoT applications using the design proposed in [12], with the LNA adopting an architecture of power-constrained simultaneous noise and input matching based on the 0.18-μm CMOS process technology to achieve simultaneous noise and input matching at low power conditions.
 Another previous research regarding LNA was carried out with the design of low noise amplifier circuit in the L band frequency using a 0.18 nm CMOS transistor technology, which consists of two transistor stages for increase circuit linearization, creating an integrative matching network for system stability [13].
-Studies of multiple LNA, aside from a single LNA, has also been carried out such as the use of multiband low noise amplifier (LNA) for receiver system which is designed to work at 950 MHz, GHz, 2.2 GHz, and 2.4 GHz center frequencies using HJ-FET NE32500 transistor which has self-bias characteristic through electronic design automation (EDA) simulations software [14].
-Lastly, an approach for the design of narrowband cascaded and cascaded Low Noise Amplifier with inductor source degenerated technique is presented for wireless body area network applications from [15].
+Studies of multiple LNA, aside from a single LNA, has also been carried out such as the use of multiband LNA for receiver system which is designed to work at 950 MHz, 1.8 GHz, 2.2 GHz, and 2.4 GHz center frequencies using HJ-FET NE32500 transistor which has self-bias characteristic through electronic design automation (EDA) simulations software [14].
+Lastly, an approach for the design of narrowband cascaded and cascaded LNA with inductor source degenerated technique is presented for wireless body area network applications from [15].

-This research was conducted by designing an LNA that works according to specifications to be applied to ADS-B . receivers.
+This research was conducted by designing an LNA that works according to specifications to be applied to ADS-B receivers.
 In this research, it has been observed the following LNA parameters which are the return of loss, gain, VSWR, noise figure, stability, and bandwidth.

 Research Method